sealvault/sealvault/website/src/dev-docs/design/data.md

 #### Secret-Key-Encryption-Keys

-We store secret keys fo digital signatures (SKs) in the SQLite database encrypted with our chosen [AEAD](./cryptography.md#aead) construct.
+We store secret keys for digital signatures (SKs) in the SQLite database encrypted with our chosen [AEAD](./cryptography.md#aead) construct.
 The SK data-encryption-key (SK-DEK) is also stored in the database with envelope encryption wrapped by the key-encryption-key for SKs (SK-KEK).
 The SK-KEK is